 Guiding principles have been developed to assist the EPA in setting control measures for stockpiling to prevent or minimise environmental harm, abandonment and/or excessive accumulation (market distortion or levy avoidance) that can result from stockpiling of materials on licensed premises.
-Based on the Objects of the Act and the waste management hierarchy, the EPA will be guided by these principles when determining stockpile controls and financial assurances.
-The principles seek to improve the environmental performance of licence-holders, reduce environmental liabilities and reduce the risk of their costs being transferred to the community and state government through stockpile controls and financial assurances that:
+Based on the Objects of the EP Act and the waste management hierarchy, the EPA will be guided by these principles when determining stockpile controls and financial assurances.
+The principles seek to improve the environmental performance of authorisation-holders, reduce environmental liabilities and reduce the risk of their costs being transferred to the community and state government through stockpile controls and financial assurances that:

-- act as an incentive to improve environmental performance - · support a strong market for recovered resources - are risk-based, reasonable and practicable - provide regulatory certainty - provide a fair and proportionate response to inappropriate stockpiling to ensure that material flows in accordance with the waste management hierarchy - balance the polluter pays principle with regulatory burden and costs - · are sufficient - are secure and available when required.
+- act as an incentive to improve environmental performance - support a strong market for recovered resources - are risk-based, reasonable and practicable - provide regulatory certainty - provide a fair and proportionate response to inappropriate stockpiling to ensure that material flows in accordance with the waste management hierarchy - balance the 'polluter pays' principle with regulatory burden and costs - are sufficient - are secure and available when required.

 The EPA is using these principles to guide its practices regarding when a financial assurance will be required and how much will be the financial assurance.
+In accordance with the principle of fairness and supporting a strong market for recovered resources, the EPA will take into account any significant prevailing circumstances, such as COVID-19 or global financial downturns, when determining whether stockpile controls and financial assurances are required.

-Who requires a financial assurance depends on risks
+Who requires stockpile controls and financial assurances depends on risks